For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Fringillidae (Finches, Euphonias, and Allies)

-GOLDEN-RUMPED EUPHONIA (Euphonia cyanocephala) – Heard at the San Jose. [*]
+GOLDEN-RUMPED EUPHONIA (Euphonia cyanocephala) [*]

 Passerellidae (New World Sparrows)